sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 When the content parser experiences any error, the rater shows this generic message.
 Most likely, your computer may be restraint in processing power in combination with page builders.
 This issue resolves automatically, as the parser reassesses its data every 45 seconds, or whenever the related content is updated.

 ### Are page builders supported?

-Focus supports most page builders.
-However, page builders that rely on shortcodes may give incorrect assessments for the "introduction" and "subject density" ratings.
+Focus supports many popular builders.
+However, page builders that rely on shortcodes or store data not via default post content fields will give incorrect assessments for the "introduction" and "subject density" ratings.
-This is because shortcodes are parsed as readable content, instead of HTML constructors; the parser is yet unable to discern the shortcode's behavior without context.
+This is because Focus is built to interpret HTML but not complex page builder's abstractions.
+The parser is yet unable to discern a page builder's behavior without context.

-These page builders may be affected by this issue:

-- Divi Builder
-- WPBakery Page Builder (Visual Composer)

 These builders work as intended: